XiaoguangWang23/FiGraph/README.md

   - You agree to abide by the terms of [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
   - Indicating if any modifications were made (e.g., “Data were modified from the original.”) and what content has been modified.
   -->

+**Citation:**
+If you use FiGraph or find this repository useful for your research or work, please cite us using the following citation:

+  @inproceedings{wang2025figraph,
+  title={FiGraph: A Dynamic Heterogeneous Graph Dataset for Financial Anomaly Detection},
+  author={Wang, Xiaoguang and Wang, Chenxu and Liu, Huanlong and Wang, Mengqin and Qin, Tao and Wang, Pinghui},
+  booktitle={Companion Proceedings of the ACM on Web Conference 2025},
+  pages={813--816},
+  year={2025}
+}